samcofer/sol-eng-docker/workshop/k8s.md

 - Notice how we mounted the secret into the container as an environment variable
 - RSP requires a "privileged" container (akin to root on the Kubernetes node).
 We did this with `securityContext`
 - Notice the commented out `command`.
-This can be a hacky but useful tool if our products are starting up weirdly ( common for RSP)
+This can be a hacky but useful tool if our products are starting up weirdly ( common for RSP due to our complicated entrypoint script)